SFH008/sendit/README.md

 * add test points for 3.3v, 5.0v, 24v, gnd, sda, scl, etc.
 * all test points -> 1.5x0.7
 * change piezo to passive + add diode Huaneng QMB-09B-03
+* Add a buck converter to the EXT port go to from 12/24 to 5v to power the esp32
+  * Should have a jumper to enable/disable power from this port
+  * can be used as power only or as reference or both